Jelling: Town centre

 Vejle municipality has executed a reconstruction project in the village centre.
 The main road, Gormsgade, was closed and a new bypass constructed, leaving space for the monument area of Jelling.

 The plan was estimated to cost in the neighbourhood of 250 million DKK (33,5 million €) which included financing allocated by The State of Denmark, Vejle municipality, Haderslev Diocese and other private foundations, among them "AP Møller and Chastine Mc-Kinney Møller Foundation for General Purposes" – which has donated 70 million DKK (10 million €) for the project.

 A new culture house and city square was built as additions to the modern village life, while houses were demolished elsewhere to make space for the monument area.
 Some houses of historical value were preserved in the museum of Den Gamle By in Aarhus.

 History

 Jelling is an old and important historical town in the history of Denmark.
-In the Viking Age it served as the royal seat of the first Monarchs of the Kingdom of Denmark.
-Jelling is the site of a large stone ship and two large burial mounds, the Jelling stones and Jelling Church which are an UNESCO World Heritage Site since 1994.
+In the Viking Age it served as the royal seat of the first Monarchs of the Kingdom of Denmark, including Gorm the Old, Þyra and Harald Bluetooth.
+Jelling is the site of a large stone ship and two large burial mounds, the Jelling stones, and Jelling Church.
+They have been UNESCO World Heritage Sites since 1994.

 In the North Mound, built between 958 and 959 CE (possibly for King Gorm of Denmark), an empty burial chamber was found.
 The South Mound was built around 970 and contains no burial.
 Beneath the two mounds is a large stone ship from around the end of the 9th century.
 Between the two mounds stand two rune stones, the Jelling stones.
 Near the stones, Gorm's son King Harald Bluetooth built a wooden church (965), and beneath it re-interred (965–966) the remains of his father.